amoh-godwin/Articulae/mds/educative/first_encounter/write_the_python_code.md

 * QQmlApplicationEngine also handles all communications to and from QML.

+* engine.load, loads whatever qml file we would like to use as the UI layer.

+* When the user clicks the close button in the UI, the UI layer exits, but the application will still be running the background.
+So we connect the application's quit method with the quit functinn of the UI layer.

 Run it and have a feel of what is like to create an app with Python and Qml code.